 Rwanda

-Rwanda has a population of around 12 million people (2017).
-It borders with the Democratic Republic of Congo and with Tanzania, Uganda and Burundi.
-Through the support of the international community, the country has carried out important economic and structural reforms that have supported its economic growth rates over the last decade.
+Rwanda has a population of approximately 13.6 million people (2024).
+It borders the Democratic Republic of Congo, Tanzania, Uganda and Burundi.
+Through the support of the international community, the country has implemented important economic and structural reforms that have supported its economic growth rates over the past decade.
 This growth has been accompanied by substantial improvements in living standards, with a two-thirds drop in infant mortality and the imminent achievement of universal primary school attendance.
-Rwanda aims to become a middle-income country by 2035, and a high-income country by 2050.
+Rwanda aspires to become a middle-income country by 2035 and a high-income country by 2050.
 This goal is to be achieved through a series of seven-year plans, the National Strategies for Transformation (NST1).

 The Italian contribution